Poipet: Transport

+Demography

+Poipet is a city famous for its gambling and casino center in Cambodia.
+This attracts many foreigners to come here.
+The largest number of foreigners are Indonesians, most of whom work in casinos and as online gambling admins.
+Indonesian restaurants and food stalls are easy to find.
+Chinese (8,000 people) and Thai citizens can also be found here.

 Casinos in the city

 There is a strip of casinos and hotels between the Cambodian and Thai passport control counters, enabling Thais and other foreigners to gamble in Cambodia without needing to go through Cambodian immigration.
 In Cambodia, gambling is illegal for Cambodian citizens but not for holders of foreign passports.
 There is another border on the Cambodian side of this strip area that one needs to pass before being free to travel within the rest of the country.

 On 28 December 2022, a fire at the Grand Diamond City Hotel and Casino killed 27 people and injured dozens of others.